-Our objectives are to help patients, carers and their families to cope with any difficulties arising as a result of treatment, giving support and encouraging them to achieve a good quality of life.
-This is done by providing information booklets and leaflets on matters of concern, a telephone support line, arranging patient support meetings around the UK and, where possible, visiting patients in hospital or making contact during their convalescence.
+Our objectives are to help patients, carers and their families to cope with any difficulties arising as a result of treatment and giving support, encouraging them to achieve a good quality of life.
+This is done by providing information booklets and leaflets on matters of concern, a telephone support line, and arranging patient support meetings around the UK.

 We make no charge to patients or their families for any support and advice provided.
-The OPA can only maintain its vital service through Trust donations and other fundraising activities generated by the community it serves.
+The OPA can only maintain its vital service through trust donations and other fundraising activities generated by the community it serves.